 If you're new to digital art, then the Staedtler 180 22-1 Noris Digital is an ideal stylus.
 It's designed like Staedtler's iconic traditional pencils, and it feels like one as well, which means you get a natural writing and drawing experience.
 It uses passive EMR technology, which means it doesn't need a battery, and it offers decent compatibility across devices.
 It also features palm rejection, so it doesn't get confused if you accidentally rest your palm or wrist on your Android device while drawing.
 Spare nibs are included as well.

-With one thousand levels of pressure sensitivity and a programmable button that lets you change modes on the fly, the Wacom Bamboo Fineline 3 is an excellent premium stylus pen for some Android devices.
-We say 'some' as not all devices are compatible with its advanced features, so make sure you check to see if your Android device is supported before you buy.
+The Digiroot stylus is 'compatible with most touchscreen devices' including Android, however be sure to check your Android device is supported before you buy.
 If it is, then you'll get a well built stylus that is well balanced and comfortable to hold, with a level of resistance when used on a screen that makes drawing and note taking feel natural.
-Basically, it's everything you'd expect from a company like Wacom.

 How to choose the best stylus for Android